dandi/dandi-hub/README.md

  - Terraform >= 1.8.3 ([installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli))
  - kubectl >= 1.26.15 ([installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/))

+## Directory Layout

+The project directory is structured to separate environment-specific configurations from the main Terraform configuration.
+This allows for easier management and scalability when dealing with multiple environments.
+Each deployment is given its own directory in `envs/`.

 ## AWS Cloud Configuration for Terraform

 This document explains how to set up the necessary AWS resources and configurations for using Terraform to provision JupyterHub.